-It didn’t gain traction with consumers and was discontinued in 2014.
+It didn’t gain traction with its target market and was discontinued in 2014.

 Note: Much more than how much an item is sold, there’s the perception element pricing gives to your product.

-In most cases, if you price your product low, potential customers could view it as cheap and low quality.
-If you price it higher than the competition, it could be viewed as pricey or luxury.
+In most cases, if you price your product low, your target market could view it as cheap and low quality.
+It could be considered pricey or luxury if you price it higher than the competition.

 The trick with pricing is this, don’t just slap an amount on your product; it’s good to research the competition and see how they price their product, but more than that, run pricing A/B tests and see how your ideal customer reacts to it.

-This way, you’ll arrive at a better amount that helps with revenue, and it’s a good fit for your audience.
+This way, you’ll arrive at a better amount that helps with revenue and is a good fit for your target market.

 Note: many eCommerce businesses consistently offer discounts to drive product sales.
 As a sales strategy, this is bad for revenue and profit margins.

 Offering discounts to first-time buyers to get that sale and have them experience your product is good, but the question remains, when do you draw the line and sell your product at full price?

 This is answered in our article that goes into depth on how to stay on brand with discounts and promotions.

 Here’s how Amazon runs a pricing experiment by comparing similar products for site visitors;